HannahAdegoye/topukyoutubers.github.io/README.md

-- What steps are needed to clean and shape the data into the desired format?
+- The steps needed to clean and shape the data into the desired format are as follows:

 1. Remove unnecessary columns by only selecting the ones you need
 2. Extract Youtube channel names from the first column